Dajti Castle: Archaeological material

 The most important findings on the site were several coins of the Byzantine emperor Tiberius II Constantine (r.
 578–582).
 Interesting is an 18 cm iron tool in the form of a knife.
 Inside the castle and on the flat terraces several ceramic fragments were found.
 They were of an almost pure clay, well-baked but without any paint.
 The found ceramics were mostly parts of typical Roman roof tiles and fewer pottery objects and everyday vessels.
 The most distinctive ceramic is a tile fragment with figures stamped on it, resembling the Illyrian decorative motifs.
 Slag from the process of ore smelting has also been found, suggesting that the locals were familiar with this process.
 Mount Dajt is rich in bauxite and still today there is a bauxite mine near the site.
 A vessel with flutings and the remains of a profiled loom are evidences of the introduced Roman culture in the site.

 Restoration project

 Forty-five years after its discovery and inscription in the Albanian Culture Monuments list, in 2008 the Culture Monuments Institute’s archaeologists Spiro Nika and Suela Xhyheri prepared a restoration project for Dajti castle.
 The project was approved and started the implementation phase under the coordinator, Prof.Dr Skënder Muçaj, from the Institute of Archaeology.
-The Institute of Culture Monuments, Regional Directory of Culture Monuments, the Institute of Archaeology, Dajti commune and Dajti National Park were cooperators within this project.
+The Institute of Culture Monuments, Regional Directory of Culture Monuments, the Institute of Archaeology, Dajti commune and Dajti Mountain National Park were cooperators within this project.